afolabisamguy/Banking-App/README.md

 # Banking-App

-Here’s a README for your **SamBank** Android application:

----

-# SamBank - Android App

 **Banking-App** is a modern mobile banking application that offers users access to a digital wallet, account management, and notifications.
 Built using the latest Android technologies, the app provides a clean and intuitive user experience through Jetpack Compose, ensuring smooth navigation and a responsive UI.

 ## Features